EloWeld/mtg-pg-backup-ftp-image/README.md

-# Postgres Backup and FTP Upload
+# Postgres Backup and FTP Upload with Optional Encryption

 This is an easy-to-use side-car container for backing up a PostgreSQL database and uploading the backup to a FTP server.
 The container is designed to run as a cron job, with configurable schedules and connection details provided via environment variables.
 Manual backups can also be triggered by running the backup script inside the container.
 Even restoring from the latest backup is possible.